 A cold-cast resin copy of the spear head fresh from the mold.

 After the spear head was polished with steel wool, I painted the decorative rings.

 A wash of black acrylic paint brings out the details.

-The completed spear head.
+The completed and polished spear head.

 I used a forstner bit to hollow out the end of the shaft.